pcpriyanshu05/pccodes/README.md

 # pccodes
-This is my first Git repositry.
+This is my first Git repository.
 Author-Priyanshu